nodejs/node/doc/api/fs.md

 A promise is returned that will be resolved after the resource has been closed.

-When using the async iterator, the {fs.Dir} object will be automatically closed after the iterator exits.

 #### `dir.close(callback)`
 <!-- YAML
 added: v12.12.0